Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Evaluation

 \subsection{Throughput}

-We evaluate MoE decode stage throughput in ~\autoref{fig:exp_throughput}, with results normalized to the baseline configuration.
+We evaluate MoE decode stage throughput in ~\autoref{fig:exp_tp_hop}, with results normalized to the baseline configuration.

-\textbf{Comparison across models: } Our Allo+Pred strategy achieves 6.3$\times$ throughput improvement on Deepseek and 4.5$\times$ on Qwen.
-Deepseek shows greater improvement due to its larger number of experts (256 vs. 128) and more complex expert selection patterns.
-Without our expert placement-aware allocation, serving Deepseek introduces significantly more inter-unit communication than Qwen.
-Since our task allocation strategy places computation close to data, it yields more substantial improvements on Deepseek.
+\textbf{Comparison across models: } Our Allo+Pred strategy achieves 7.0$\times$, 8.2$\times$, 7.3$\times$, and 4.1$\times$ throughput improvement on Deepseek, Kimi, Llama, and Qwen, respectively.
+Deepseek and Kimi benefit more due to their larger expert count (256 vs.\ 128) and more complex selection patterns.